-By placing a magnet on the telephone receiver, your hearing aids automatically switch on the telephone program when the receiver is close to your ear.
+If you place a magnet on the telephone receiver, your hearing aids will automatically switch the telephone program on when the receiver is close to your ear.

 When you remove the receiver from your ear, the hearing aids automatically return to the previous listening program.